1. PERSONAL FINANCE

 Jordan Figueroa, Corporate Trainer

-It’s easier to follow Jordan’s Mom’s advice if you make it harder to pull the trigger on an impulse buy.
-First, put your credit cards away – studies have shown that people are less likely to make impulse purchases if they pay in cash.
-Second, don’t enable one-click purchasing when you shop online.
-And finally, sleep on your decision at least a day before buying.
-Do a little research and make sure the item will do what you want and that you can’t get a better deal on it elsewhere.
+It’s easier to follow this financial advice from mom if you make it harder to pull the trigger on impulse buys.
+You might start by putting your credit cards away.
+Studies have shown that people are less likely to make impulse purchases if they pay in cash.

 Think Before Spending

-“Before you spend your money, ask yourself - is it a 'need' or a 'want.'”
+“Before you spend your money, ask yourself, ‘Is it a need or a want?’”

 Loretta O'Donnell, Supervisor, Talent Acquisition

-Personal finance guru Dave Ramsey is big on defining needs vs. wants (perhaps he got that from his mom?).
-Needs, says Ramsey, are food, utilities, transportation, and shelter.
+According to Ramsey, needs include food, utilities, transportation, and shelter.
 “There’s nothing wrong, at some point, with having a few toys or eating at a good restaurant once in a while,” says Ramsey.
 “But again, these things are wants, not needs.”

 Balance Your Approach

 “Make your own money, then portion to share, portion to save, portion to spend.
-Also, a separate bank account until you know you and your partner are on the same page financially!
+Also, a separate bank account until you know you and your partner are on the same page financially!”

 Melissa Whitlatch, Manager, Talent Acquisition